conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

 [ConanDays](https://conandays.conan.io/).
 In this event, the community will be involved in defining the future of Conan and the transition from version 1 to **Conan 2.0**.
-Please [get your tickets](https://www.eventbrite.com/e/conandays-2020-gathering-the-tribes-tickets-75869891889) as soon as possible, space is limited, and tickets are running out fast!
+Please [get your tickets](https://www.eventbrite.com/e/conandays-2020-gathering-the-tribes-tickets-75869891889) as soon as possible, space is limited.

 Now, let’s check the most important things in Conan 1.22 release.